The symbolism of flowers and fruit in Chinese art: Huā duǒ

 Decorated in blue sk.
 Willow pattern.
 On the inside bottom of a river landscape with buildings. c.
 1760.
 Hallwyl Museum, Sweden.
 Image by Jens Mohr available under a Creative Commons License

 The widespread willow is a very useful tree.
 It provides material for all sorts of purposes including baskets, ropes and firewood.
-It is associated with Spring and therefore also with romance.
+It is associated with Spring and so also with romance.
 The grace of a willow tree is often compared to the meekness and charm of a young woman.
 In combination with a swallow it symbolizes artistic ability.
 Willow is believed to keep evil spirits at bay and is often seen in the form of a willow broom at the Qing Ming festival for this reason.
 At this festival it was traditional to snap off small branches of willow at the graveyard and take them home to hang at the entrance gate as a sign of spring.
 It is widely prescribed in traditional medicine, and this has proven efficacy as willow bark is a source of salicylic acid - aspirin.

 Wood oil tree 梧桐 wú tóng